-The Kolling Institute of Medical Research has a tremendously rich history.
+The Kolling Institute has a tremendously rich history.
 It is the longest-running medical research institute in New South Wales, holding a key role in research activities for 100 years.

 Originally named the Institute of Pathological Research of NSW, the organisation was established in a cottage within the grounds of Royal North Shore Hospital in 1920.
 Biochemist.
 Doctor W. Wilson Ingram was appointed the institute’s first director in 1928 and remained in that position for almost 50 years.